 Basics of pediatric pulmonary hypertension

-Edward Kirkpatrick, DO, is a pediatric cardiologist and program director of Pediatric Pulmonary Hypertension at Children’s Hospital of Wisconsin.
-He also is an assistant professor of Cardiology at the Medical College of Wisconsin.
+Edward Kirkpatrick, DO, is a pediatric cardiologist and director of the Pediatric Pulmonary Hypertension (PH) Program at Children’s Hospital of Wisconsin.
+The program is one of just four pediatric PH Care Centers in the country and the only one in the state designated as a Center of Comprehensive Care.
+Dr. Kirkpatrick also is an associate professor of Cardiology at the Medical College of Wisconsin.
+He works closely with Katy Tillman, APNP, PH Program coordinator.

 |Edward Kirkpatrick, DO